philspil66/Asteroids-JavaScript/docs/play-guide.md

 - Also keep in mind that the small saucer can wrap shots so you may have to move out of danger.

 ### Scores Breakdown
-These are the scores you get for destroying the various asteriods and space ships in the game.
+These are the scores you get for destroying the various Asteroids and Saucers in the game.

 ![2021-09-27 21_26_24-Play Guide for Asteroids, the 1979 Classic Arcade Game](https://user-images.githubusercontent.com/14840708/134981004-d481f4e7-0643-43c5-901e-d96b32412797.png)